stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

 feedback of certain types, which, of course, then is gonna give you the equivalent of overweight psychologically, which is like narcissism and emptiness. - zubin ooh.
-- daniel so you can see that society has been oriented to hijack reward circuits, be able to extract the active ingredient, double down on that separate from the actual evolutionary beneficial thing that it was originally for.
+- daniel so you can see that society has been oriented to hijack [[reward circuit|reward circuits]], be able to extract the active ingredient, double down on that separate from the actual evolutionary beneficial thing that it was originally for.
 [552](https://www.youtube.com/watch?v=_7aIgHoydP8&t=552.673s)

 and that's one of the things is we're not genetically